crate/cratedb-guide/docs/integrate/django/settings.md

 }
 ```

-The connector uses the [HTTP driver](https://github.com/crate/crate-python) therefore only the port `4200` is needed.
+The connector uses the [HTTP driver](https://github.com/crate/crate-python) therefore only the port `4200`
+is needed.

-Several URIs can be specified in `SERVERS`, if there are more than one queries will be sent in a round-robin fashion,
+Several URIs can be specified in `SERVERS`, if several servers are provided
+queries will be sent in a round-robin fashion, this improves performance
-this improves performance and availability.
-If there is a load balancer in front of the CrateDB cluster or the
+and availability.
+If there is a load balancer in front of the CrateDB
-cluster is deployed using [CrateDB Cloud](https://console.cratedb.cloud/) there is **no need** to specify several URIs,
+cluster or the cluster is deployed using [CrateDB Cloud](https://console.cratedb.cloud/) there is
-only one (the load balancer's) is enough.
+**no need** to specify several URIs, only one (the load balancer's) is enough.

 ```python
 DATABASES = {